How I Inspired Students to Explore Their Future Through Engaging Design

 Team: 3 Designers, Design Lead, Project Lead

 In Singapore, a student's career journey begins as early as age 11.
 But how do you inspire young minds to think about their future, when they're still focused on their next recess break?
-This was the challenge faced by MySkillsFuture for Students, Ministry of Education's (MOE) career guidance platforms that serves over half a million students across primary, secondary, and pre-university levels.
+This was the challenge faced by the client’s career guidance platforms, MySkillsFuture for Students, that serves over half a million students across primary, secondary, and pre-university levels.

-Working with MOE, I and a team of three Designers did a redesign of three interconnected websites to transform them from mandatory school resources into engaging platforms.
-Through desktop research, collaborative workshops with educators, and visual design, we reimagined how young people could explore their potential careers with excitement rather than obligation.
+I and a team of three Designers did a redesign of three interconnected portals to transform them from mandatory school resources into engaging platforms.
+Through desktop research, collaborative workshops with educators, and rapid prototyping, we reimagined how young people could explore their potential careers with excitement rather than obligation.

 This case study shows how we turned a government education platform into an inspiring career exploration journey that speaks to students at every stage of their development.